EJP-ORION/OH-Surveillance-Codex/docs/4-the-data-principle.rst

-The Data principle defines that better surveillance data integration and interpretation needs tools and guidelines to annotate surveillance (meta)data so that the surveillance data context is transparent to both humans (cross-sectorial communication) and machines (interoperability among data systems).
+The Data principle defines that better surveillance data integration and interpretation needs tools and guidelines to annotate surveillance (meta)data so that the surveillance data context is transparent to both humans (cross-sectorial interpretation) and machines (interoperability among data systems).
 Data and metadata annotation with formal knowledge representations add value to surveillance data by improving its usability inside the institutions who own and/or use the data, as well